mukulbatra0/FullStackAssignment/sydney-events/README.md

 ## API Endpoints

+### Events
 - `GET /api/events` - Get all events with pagination and filtering
 - `GET /api/events/:id` - Get a specific event by ID
 - `GET /api/events/categories/all` - Get all event categories
 - `POST /api/events/register-and-redirect` - Register a user's email and get redirect URL

+### Authentication
+- `POST /api/auth/register` - Register user and send OTP
+- `POST /api/auth/verify-otp` - Verify the OTP sent to user's email
+- `POST /api/auth/resend-otp` - Resend OTP to user's email

+## Email Verification Process

+The application uses a secure email verification process:

+1. User enters their email address
+2. A 6-digit OTP is generated and sent to the user's email
+3. OTP is valid for 10 minutes
+4. User enters the OTP to verify their email
+5. Upon successful verification, a JWT token is generated
+6. Verified users can access events without re-verifying

 ## License